strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 2.0.2 =
+* BUG: Fixed issue where the wrong subscriber id was being used for subsequent API calls when calls were made for more than one subscriber (e.g. when importing, bulk updating, or members are expiring).

 = 2.0.1 =
 * BUG: Fixed bug where "additional opt-in lists" were causing fatal errors at checkout if set.